What to Expect and FAQ Section

 - Please arrive between 7am and 9am to drop off your dog (ON TRIAL DAY ONLY)

 - At drop off, our friendly front desk staff will greet your dog to take note of their first impression, are they nervous or excited?
 This allows us to know what play group they may do best in.
-At this point we can answer any questions you may have before bringing your dog to the back.
-We do separate dogs by size first.
+We separate dogs by size first.

 - The front desk staff will then take the leash from you and walk them to the back; we recommend if your dog appears nervous or hesitant, that you leave quickly without making a big fuss.
 Dogs can become more nervous if they sense that you are also nervous, so be up beat and positive so your dog knows that all is ok!

 - Once your dog is brought to the back, they will be slowly introduced to their play group, the front desk staff and the groups dedicated caregiver will ensure that your dog is introduced in a safe and positive way!